 Brian: So... it's blackmail, is it?
 Stewie: Blackmail is such an ugly word.
 How about the word "extortion"?
 Brian: Extortion's a good word.
 Stewie: But unfortunately completely inaccurate.
 Extortion is when I just... beat you until you give me what I want!
 (Stewie pulls out a baseball bat and starts whacking Brian on the back and shins) Brian: Damn!
 Ow!
 Stop that!
 Okay, okay, blackmail it is!

-It is also a shout-out to every show that ever said blackmail was interchangable with extortion - and by this page you can see there are quite the number of them.
+It is also a shout-out to every show that ever said blackmail was interchangeable with extortion - and by this page you can see there are quite the number of them.

-Basically, extortion is generally when someone threatens to do harm that would be illegal in and of itself, and blackmail is when someone threatens to do harm by revealing information that they can otherwise legally reveal, but becomes illegal when threatened in exchange for money.
-(It is not illegal to reveal someone is having an affair, for example.
-It is merely illegal to threaten to do that unless paid.)
-And threatening to reveal information can be extortion if it's illegal to reveal that information.
-(I.e., threatening to reveal stolen trade secrets, or sealed court records.)
+Basically, extortion is generally when someone threatens to do harm that would be illegal in and of itself until they get what they want, and blackmail is when someone threatens to do harm by revealing information that they can otherwise legally reveal - only becoming illegal when they demand money in exchange for their silence.

 Inverted for great effect in They Call Me Trinity when the title character threatened to tell people his brother wasn't a real sheriff.

 Bambino: That sounds like blackmail.
 Trinity: Yeah, it does.

 Inverted in Entrapment, where Gin is shown the evidence of her theft of the Rembrandt by Mac.
 She claims it's "entrapment".
 Mac counters that entrapment is when a cop does this to a thief.
 When a thief does it to another thief, it's just blackmail.
 Then it turns out that Mac is an FBI informant.